EXAMPLES OF CUSTOMER RELATIONSHIP MANAGEMENT

 • Add signed contracts to the customer record

-Because Dynamics is in the cloud, these changes can happen in real-time, creating a unified 360-view of customer service, sales, and marketing.
+Because Dynamics is a cloud-based CRM, these changes can happen in real-time, creating a unified 360-view of customer service, sales, and marketing.
 There is simply no better software for maintaining an accurate picture of your clients and prospects.

 Experience the Power of Dynamics 365